-If you want to improve the overall appearance of a paint job it's a good idea to caulk between the walls and trim moldings to fill any gaps, before applying the finish paint.
-To help the caulk adhere to new, bare wood and drywall, prime these surfaces first, and when the primer is dry, use an acrylic latex painter's caulk to fill the gaps.
+If you want to improve the overall appearance of a paint job, it's a good idea to caulk between the walls and trim moldings to fill any gaps, before applying the finish paint.

 Take care when choosing your caulk to use a paint-able acrylic latex or silicone enhanced acrylic.
 Don't use pure silicone for painting, it tends to repel both latex and oil-based coatings causing them to separate while wet and to peel when dry.
 Pure silicone should only be used for non-painted surfaces like tubs, showers and tile or for weather-proofing to block drafts.